cvxr/CVX/doc/solver.rst

 That said, if you encounter a problem that one solver can handle well and another cannot, please send us a bug report (see :ref:`support`) and we will forward the results to the solver's authors.

+We have created special sections in this user guide for using Gurobi and MOSEK with CVX:

+* Gurobi: :ref:`gurobi`
+* Mosek:  :ref:`mosek`

 .. _solver-selection: